The Top 5 Business Loan Qualifications to Be Aware Of

 Second, making a large down payment shows the lender that you have skin in the game.
 This is important because borrowers with a lot of money committed are motivated not to default.

-Also, even if you aren’t making a down payment, lenders prefer borrowers with more capital to those with less.
-Therefore, if you can, save up before you apply for a loan.
+Also, even if you aren’t making a down payment, business loan lenders prefer borrowers with more capital to those with less.
+Therefore, if you can, save up before you apply for a small business loan.
 The more money you have in savings, the better able you are to pay off—and qualify for—a loan.

 4. Collateral: Secure Your Loan with an Asset